By Adam Landry

 A Step into the Canadian Automotive Industry

 Securing an internship at one of the world’s largest automotive companies didn’t happen by chance.
-Vrundesh leveraged Carleton’s Career Services for support in developing his CV and attended career fairs, while also applying directly through company portals during his job search.
+Vrundesh leveraged Carleton’s Career Services for support in developing his resume and attended career fairs, while also applying directly through company portals during his job search.
 Honda’s opportunity ultimately came through its official career website, and after a successful interview process, he landed the position.

 Once on board, Vrundesh learned about exterior manufacturing processes and focused on identifying critical defects in the product.